 Note that the file Undeletable.exe was inside the folder Undeletable, so it also gets deleted.

-Delete Items in Safe Mode
+Force Delete a File/Folder in Windows 10 Using Safe Mode

 1. On your Windows 10 system, enter the safe mode.
 Go to Start -> Settings -> Update & Security -> Recovery -> Restart now(under Advanced Startup) to enter the Windows recovery environment.